|Sat Fat 9.9g||49%|

 Heat the oven to 200c.

-Parboil the potatoes for five minutes, drain and set aside.
+Parboil the potatoes for five minutes then drain using a colander.
+Once cooled, thinly slice the potatoes and set aside.

 Wilt the cabbage, season well and stir in the ham hock.